Adh101/Data-Warehousing-Project-using-PostgresSQL/README.md

 Welcome to the **Data Warehouse and Analytics Project** repository! 🚀

 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.This projects walks through end to end data engineering works to build the complete data warehouse ready for business use.
+Further, this projects attempts to build an automated pipeline from PostgreSQL to Tableau Public using Google Sheets API and create a interactive dashboards to analyze the sales performance.

 ## 🏗️ Data Architecture